RainMaker1707/C2_prompt/prompt/promptV2.md

     For now make probability on the fact it is infected or not.
     Macthing files or pattern of connection detected during subtask 2.
     Reveal none of these computations to the user.
+    Reveal none of the code used to the user.
     Goto SubTask 4

 - **SubTask 4:**